petrus-mikkola/petrus-mikkola.github.io/_pages/cv.md

 * Researcher at the University of Helsinki (9/2023 – present).
 I am a (postdoctoral) researcher at the University of Helsinki, working with Assoc.
 Prof. <a href="https://www.cs.helsinki.fi/u/aklami/">Arto Klami</a> and Asst.
 Prof. <a href="https://lacerbi.github.io">Luigi Acerbi</a>.
 Our work focuses on normalizing flows.
 * Doctoral candidate at Aalto University (5/2019 – 6/2023).
 I was a doctoral candidate under the supervision of Prof. <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a> in Probabilistic Machine Learning group at Aalto University.
 My thesis, "Humans as information sources in Bayesian optimization", was submitted to preliminary examination on August 15, 2023.
 * Research Intern at the Finnish Centre of Excellence (6/2018 – 8/2018).
 I studied under the supervision of Prof. <a href="https://wiki.helsinki.fi/display/mathphys/Izyurov">Konstantin Izyurov</a> a question concerning a branch of mathematics known as discrete complex analysis.
-The research was successful in the sense that we found a closed form for a multivalued complex function we were looking for.
 * Intern at Statistics Finland (5/2017 – 8/2017)
 * Intern at VATT, Institute for Economic Research (5/2016 – 8/2016)
 * Teaching assistant at The University of Helsinki (falls 2015, 2016 and 2017)